 Highly influenced by London’s Reginalism and the works of area artists Greg Curnoe, Bernice Vincent, Tom Benner, and Patterson Ewen, Constructivism plays a large part in my technical practice (including a full woodworking studio) in the use of new or found materials deconstructed, and/or then contructed or assembled to form either the base upon which to paint (stretchers and panels, both wood, paper, and mixed media) or the actual final art work.
 Palette paintings, created spontaneously from the paint from larger works, form another integral component of my artistic practice.
 Toronto colourist artist Lois Steen (loissteen.com) whose use of vibrant colour and juxtaposition remains an influence.
 Theoretical influences include psychoanalytical theories like Object Relations (the materials and events in our lives that influence throughout), Cognition and Memory, as well as Gestalt Theories and Structural Linguistics.

-Ben Benedict’s art continues to be successfully exhibited throughout Southwestern Ontario.
-His work can be found in the collection of the City of London as well as numerous private collections.
-Ben Benedict is available for commissions.
+I continue to exhibit and seek curatorial opportunities throughout Ontario.
+My work can be found in the collection of the City of London as well as numerous private collections.
+Commissions welcomed.
+Thank you.